-What is the new Profession Map and what is its purpose?
+What is the Profession Map and what is its purpose?

-The new Map will also provide a firm foundation for the rest of the CIPD’s work, including membership, CPD, qualifications and our employer solutions consultancy; it will support our members as they develop throughout their careers, ensuring professional membership of the CIPD remains relevant and valuable.
+The Map provides a firm foundation for the rest of the CIPD’s work, including membership, qualifications and our employer solutions consultancy; it supports our members as they develop throughout their careers, ensuring membership of the CIPD remains relevant and valuable.

 See more FAQs below.

-The new Profession Map is ready to use to benchmark knowledge, behaviours and values against a new industry standard.
+Use the Profession Map to benchmark knowledge, behaviours and values against a new industry standard.
 People professionals can use it to start making better decisions and maximising their impact straight away.

 - Increase impact and drive positive change